ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The greatest discovery of our generation is that human beings can alter their lives by altering their attitudes of mind.
-As you think, so shall you be."
+  "The hours of folly are measured by the clock; but of wisdom, no clock can measure."
-<br>— William James
+<br>— William Blake
 </blockquote>
 </h3>